gchure/phd/src/frontmatter/acknowledgements.md

 been both a dear friend and statistical shaman.
 His remarkable ability to teach the complex details of statistical inference, physical biology, and computer programming transformed the way I view the world around me.
-Like Rob, Justins dedication to education is far beyond that of most other scientists.
+Like Rob, Justin's dedication to education is far beyond that of most other scientists.
-During my years at Caltech, I've TA'd with for Justin $\approx 10$ times.
-Every time, I left the course with a deeper knowledge of the subject and a greater appreciation for his dedication to his students.
+During my years at Caltech, I've TA'd with for Justin $\approx 10$ times and on every occasion, I left the course with a deeper knowledge of the subject and a greater appreciation for his dedication to his students.

 \hspace{10mm}I owe a great deal of my development as a scientist to those with whom I've shared the lab.
 Heun Jin Lee is a master of